salimnisar/Tokyo-Olympics-DE-Project/README.md

-# Tokyo Olympics Data Analytics | Azure End-To-End Data Engineering Project
+# Tokyo-Olympics-DE-Project

 ## Description
-This project provides a data engineering and anlytical journey on the Tokyo Olympic dataset.
-Starting with a CSV on GitHub, the data is ingested into the Azure ecosystem via Azure Data Factory.
-It's initially stored in Azure Data Lake Storage Gen2, then transformed in Azure Databricks.
-The enriched data, once again housed in ADLS Gen2, undergoes advanced analytics in Azure Synapse.
-The insights are finally visualized in Azure Synapse or Power BI, offering a comprehensive view of the dataset.
+This project outlines a complete data engineering and analytics workflow using the Tokyo Olympic dataset.
+Beginning with a CSV file hosted on GitHub, the data is ingested into the Azure ecosystem through Azure Data Factory.
+It is first stored in Azure Data Lake Storage Gen2, then processed and transformed using Azure Databricks.
+The enriched data is saved back to ADLS Gen2 and further analyzed using Azure Synapse Analytics.
+Finally, insights are visualized using either Azure Synapse or Power BI, delivering a comprehensive analysis of the dataset.
 ## Architecture
 <img src="Images/Architecture.png">

 ## Dataset Used
-This contains the details of over 11,000 athletes, with 47 disciplines, along with 743 Teams taking part in the 2021(2020) Tokyo Olympics.
-This dataset contains the details of the Athletes, Coaches, Teams participating as well as the Entries by gender.
-It contains their names, countries represented, discipline, gender of competitors, name of the coaches.
+This dataset includes information on over 11,000 athletes across 47 disciplines, representing 743 teams that participated in the Tokyo Olympics held in 2021.
+It captures detailed records of athletes, coaches, and teams, as well as gender-based entry data.
+Key attributes include names, represented countries, disciplines, gender of participants, and names of the coaches.

 Source(Kaggle): [2021 Olympics in Tokyo](https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo)